Lac La Belle, Wisconsin

 Lac La Belle is a village located in Waukesha and Jefferson counties in the U.S. state of Wisconsin.
 The population was 281 at the 2020 census.

 History

 Lac La Belle began as a community of vacation homes for residents of larger Midwestern cities.
 It incorporated in 1931, with a population of 66.
 On March 28, 2002, the village annexed a portion of land in the town of Ixonia in Jefferson County.

-On January 1, 2025, the Village of Lac La Belle merged with the entirety the Town of Oconomowoc through an annexation through which the village annexed most of the much larger town.
+On January 1, 2025, the Village of Lac La Belle annexed the vast majority of the Town of Oconomowoc.

 Geography

 Lac La Belle is located at (43.145460, −88.525757) in the "Lake Country" area of Waukesha County.

 According to the United States Census Bureau, the village has a total area of 0.98 sqmi, all land.